JeanJPNM/mindustry-schematic-parser/README.md

 # Mindustry Schematic Parser

-A simple way to parse mindustry schematics
+A simple way to parse mindustry schematics.

+Most of this package's functionality is documented with JSDoc, so most IDEs will give you autocompletion and function and class details.

 ## Install
 ```shell